NiMeDia/loaderminigame/README.md

     });
 ```

+## Installation
+TODO

 ## UMD Support
-This library can be use with amd module loaders like [RequireJS](http://requirejs.org/).
+This library is built on top of the [Universal Module Definition API](https://github.com/umdjs/umd) and can therefore be use with amd module loaders like [RequireJS](http://requirejs.org/).

 ## Requirements
  * [JQuery](https://jquery.com/)